Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 ### Removals in CSM 1.6

 - [Boot Orchestration Service (BOS)](../../glossary.md#boot-orchestration-service-bos) v1
+    - When upgrading to CSM 1.6, all BOS v1 session data is deleted.
+See [BOS data notice](../../upgrade/README.md#bos-data-notice) for more details.
 - [Cray Advanced Platform Monitoring and Control (CAPMC)](../../glossary.md#cray-advanced-platform-monitoring-and-control-capmc) is deprecated, starting in CSM 1.5, and may be removed in the future.
 It has been replaced with the [Power Control Service (PCS)](../../glossary.md#power-control-service-pcs).